gada1982/CarND-Behavioral-Cloning-Project/README.md

 In the final solution the car has to successfully drive autonomously and without getting off the road on Track 1.
 Track 2 is only for self evaluation.

 ## Approach while Development
 A good starting point for the project has been a [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) from NVIDIA.
-Finally the CNN, which has been used in this project is strongly influenced by the the model mentioned in this paper.
+Finally the CNN, which has been used in this project is strongly influenced by the model mentioned in this paper.

 At the beginning I tried to collect own training data with the simulator.
 Using a keyboard produces mostly data with steering angle zero and the driving was not really smooth.
 Because of this I decided to start with the sample data (see chapter Requirements).